L13/vscode-diff/README.md

 * `l13Diff.confirmCopy` - If false confirm dialog for copying files does not appear.
 * `l13Diff.confirmCaseInsensitiveCopy` - If false confirm dialog for copying case sensitive on a case insensitive file system does not appear.
 * `l13Diff.confirmDelete` - If false confirm dialog for deleting files does not appear.
 Is not used if you have to decide which side have to be deleted.
+* `l13Diff.confirmOpenMultipleDiffPanels` - If true `Compare All` and `Compare All Side By Side` shows a dialog if more than 3 diff panels will be opened at once.
 * `l13Diff.initialFavoriteGroupsState` - Set the initial state of a group.
 	* `remember` - (default) Remember the collpased and expanded state of each group.
 	* `collapsed` - Show all groups collapsed at start.